sparkflows/sparkflows-docs/docs/user-guide/connection/gen-ai-connection/palm-api.rst

 Fill in the information as shown below.
 Most of the fields are self-explanatory and can be populated with values that you like.

-The two fields which corresponds to the Vertex Palm API end points are:
+The fields which corresponds to the Vertex Palm API end points are:

+ * **Connection Name :** Enter a unique name for this connection.
- * **Token :**

-   This is the google cloud token which you can generate by logging into your google cloud account.
+ * **Token :** This is the google cloud token which you can generate by logging into your google cloud account.

- * **Host URL :**

-   This is the Vertex Palm API endpoint URL containing Project ID and Model Name :
+ * **Host URL :** This is the Vertex Palm API endpoint URL containing Project ID and Model Name :

    `https://us-central1-aiplatform.googleapis.com/v1/projects/${PROJECT_ID}/locations/us-central1/publishers/google/models/${MODEL_ID}:predict`